 Meat Defrost Time Calculator

-Estimate how long it will take to safely defrost frozen meat based on weight and thawing method.
-Use it to plan meals and avoid the food safety risks of improper thawing.
+Estimate the safe thawing time for frozen meat based on weight and method (refrigerator, cold-water bath, microwave).
+Use it to plan meals ahead and avoid food-safety risks from room-temperature thawing.

 About this calculator